-Your ongoing medical treatment is will be directed by the Third Party Administrator’s (CorVel Corporation) assigned adjuster that is handling claims on behalf of UNCA.
+Your ongoing medical treatment is will be directed by the Third Party Administrator’s (CCMSI) assigned adjuster that handles claims on behalf of the University.

 If the injury results in more than one lost work day, you must go on workers’ compensation leave (refer to Employee Leave Usage Form).
 There is a seven-day waiting period where no compensation for time lost from work will be provided unless the injury results in disability for more than 21 days, then compensation will be allowed from the date of disability.
 You may use vacation or sick leave in lieu of taking workers’ compensation leave during this seven-day waiting period.
 Consult with your human resources staff for more information about these policies.

 The NC Workers’ Compensation Act provides medical benefits and compensation for your time lost from work and any permanent disability that results from your injury.

 Your weekly benefit is 66 2/3% of your average weekly wages up to a statutorily calculated annual maximum amount.
 You may also use Supplemental Leave while you are completely out of work due to your injury.

-UNCA has a structured Workers' Compensation Return-To-Work Policy 3261.
-The University will use this policy to provide you with modified/transitional duty employment that complies with the work restrictions indicated by your doctor during the healing period for your injury.
-After reaching maximum medical improvement, your agency/university will work with you to accommodate any permanent work restrictions and facilitate your return to permanent suitable employment.
+The University has a structured Workers' Compensation Return-To-Work Policy 3261.
+The University will use this policy to provide you with modified/restricted duty employment that complies with the work restrictions indicated by your physician during the healing period for your injury.
+After reaching maximum medical improvement, the University will work with you to accommodate your work restrictions to facilitate your return to suitable employment.